Safety apps for mobile phones

 List of safety apps

-Sunny is 1800RESPECT’s app for women with disability who have experienced violence and abuse.
+Sunny is 1800RESPECT’s app for people with disability who have experienced violence and abuse.
 Sunny has been co-designed with women with disability to make sure it provides the very best support for the people who use it.

 To find out more about Sunny you can visit our Sunny app page.

-Daisy is an app made by 1800RESPECT to connect women to support near them.
+Daisy is an app made by 1800RESPECT to connect people to support near them.
 The Daisy app can link to service phone numbers and websites, which you can access from within the app so they don’t show in browser history.
 There is also information on what to expect when contacting a service.

 Girls Gotta Know is a website for young women that has general legal information on legal and options in areas like relationships, housing and renting, and employment.
 It can be easily viewed on a smartphone as well as computer or tablet.
 This resource was developed by the Women’s Legal Service in Tasmania but has information for every state and territory.